anoved/prismap/Readme.md

 		Extrusion will be scaled so the --upper value would not exceed VALUE output units in the Z dimension.
 Defaults to smaller of X and Y limit.

+	--inflation FACTOR
+		Scaling FACTOR applied to all features to ensure corners overlap rather than coincide.
+Should be greater than or equal to 1.
+Defaults to 1.
+		OpenSCAD STL export of some maps may fail unless inflation is applied.
+		A neglible inflation factor such as 1.0001 is typically sufficient.

 	MODEL OPTIONS:

 	-f/--floor THICKNESS